 Asphalt mixtures have been primarily designed using the Superpave mix design method where proportioning of mixture components relies on volumetric requirements.
-The increased use of recycled asphalt materials and other asphalt modifiers in asphalt mixtures such as recycled tire rubber (RTR), have triggered implementation efforts of a balanced mix design (BMD).
-BMD is defined as a mix design procedure that uses performance tests to address multiple modes of distress while taking into consideration mix aging, traffic, climate, and location within the pavement structure.
-A BMD mixture is designed to achieve an optimal balance between rutting resistance and cracking resistance rather than relying on volumetric requirements.
-Since BMD utilizes testing of the mixture rather than individual components, it motivates innovation for the inclusion of new technologies such as dry RTR products to design quality asphalt mixtures.
+The increased use of recycled asphalt materials and other asphalt modifiers in asphalt mixtures, such as recycled tire rubber (RTR), has triggered implementation efforts of a balanced mix design (BMD).
+BMD is defined as a mix design procedure that uses performance tests to address multiple modes of distress while considering mix aging, traffic, climate, and location within the pavement structure.
+A BMD mixture is designed to achieve an optimal balance between rutting and cracking resistance rather than relying on volumetric requirements.
+Since BMD utilizes testing of the mixture rather than individual components, it motivates innovation for including new technologies, such as dry RTR products, to design quality asphalt mixtures.

 Although strong markets have developed for scrap tires in recent years, current estimates still show that millions of scrap tires are left to be placed in landfills.
 Therefore, there is still a potential to increase the use of RTR in asphalt pavements.
-The Alabama Department of Environmental Management (ADEM) through their Scrap Tire Program is interested in promoting alternatives use of scrap tires in engineering applications.
+The Alabama Department of Environmental Management (ADEM), through its Scrap Tire Program, is interested in promoting alternative use of scrap tires in engineering applications.
 In 2021, ADEM funded a demonstration project in Lake Guntersville State Park and De Soto State Park that included test sections with RTR.